exercism/haskell/reference/implementing-a-concept-exercise.md

 ## Step 1: add track-specific files

-These are files specific to the PureScript track:
+These are files specific to the Haskell track:

 - `src/<NAME>.hs`: the stub implementation file, which is the starting point for students to work on the exercise.
-- `test/Main.hs`: the test suite.
+- `test/Tests.hs`: the test suite.
 - `.meta/Example.hs`: an example implementation that passes all the tests.
 - `stack.yaml`: the stack project file.
 - `package.yaml`: the cabal package file.